hisovereign/VRR-ooM/README.md

 -This will remove Muffin from global mesa blacklist, turn VRR to true, and provide a toggle script that alows user to run script and reboot (afterwards a relog is enough) in order to turn VRR on/off

-[!WARNING] **Muffin/Cinnamon have been added to mesa blacklist because some monitors may start flickering or show odd behavior with VRR on.
+⚠️ FLASH WARNING ⚠️ **Muffin/Cinnamon have been added to mesa blacklist because some monitors may start flickering or show odd behavior with VRR on.
 If you are experiencing this please revert steps or timeshift.**

 -Please make a timeshift snapshot (backup) before starting this guide.